dhis2/training-docs/content/analytic_tools/tg_pivottable.md

 ![](Images/pivottable/image25.png)

 Next explain what relative periods are.
 These periods are relative to today’s date.
 They will constantly update as time goes forward and therefore are often a good choice for favorites.
-For example, if you are in 2023and choose “Last Year” as the relative period, 2022 will be selected.
-In 2022, this will automatically shift to 2021.
+For example, if you are in 2024 and choose “Last Year” as the relative period, 2023 will be selected.
+In 2023, this will automatically shift to 2022.
 Over time, you will not have to edit each of the items you have saved as the selection of its data will constantly change.

 ![](Images/pivottable/image1.png)